Research Question:

 the extent of the impact of the Paragraph 175’s revision on the shift in

-tolerance towards homosexual behavior from Hitler towards the Nazi party and
+tolerance towards homosexual behaviour from Hitler towards the Nazi party and

 German society.